grzelkowski/quick-ajax-post-loader/readme.txt

 Yes, you can generate as many shortcodes as needed for different post types or configurations.

 == Changelog ==
+= 1.3.0 = 2024-11-09 =
+- Added support for automated plugin updates directly from the WordPress repository.
+- Improved code structure and organization for better maintainability and performance.
+- Enhanced security with stricter input validation and nonce verification.
+- Optimized asset loading for improved performance.
+- Fixed various minor bugs and compatibility issues.

-= 1.2.1 - 2024-10-21
+= 1.2.1 = 2024-10-21 =
-- Fixed issue with text domain
+- Fixed issue with text domain.
 - Removed closing PHP tags from all PHP files to comply with PSR-2 standards.

-= 1.2 - 2024-10-20
+= 1.2 = 2024-10-20 =
-- Update recommended: This version introduces significant security enhancements, code optimizations, and prefix changes to prevent compatibility issues.

 - Eliminated use of HEREDOC and NOWDOC syntax to enhance compatibility and security.
 - Sanitized and validated all user inputs including GET, POST, REQUEST, and FILE calls.
 - Improved nonce verification to ensure safer handling by using wp_unslash() and sanitize_text_field().